 Wondering where to eat in Madrid?
-Not only will I share my favorite local spots below, I’ll also tell you the 18 must try foods in Madrid so you can be sure to order well in this foodie city!
+Not only will I share my favorite local spots below, but I’ll also tell you the 18 must try foods in Madrid so you can be sure to order well in this foodie city!

 It seems like only yesterday Alejandro and I moved from Cadiz to Madrid and started our lives in Spain’s capital.
 How things have changed since then!
-Six years later, I feel like I’m only just discovering the layers of this incredible city.
+Years later, I feel like I’m only just discovering the layers of this incredible city.
 Madrid is a funny place– there’s no Eiffel Tower or Colosseum.
 At first, it might seem like there’s not much to do… but don’t be deceived, this is a city that never sleeps.
 Shops, markets, museums, parks, expositions, concerts, theaters, restaurants, bars… Madrid has it all… and then some!

 Why?
 For starters, Madrid has over 8,000 restaurants listed on Tripadvisor and only 702 things to do– it’s pretty clear how we locals prioritize our free time!
 For reference, New York City has about 10,000 restaurants– Madrid is quickly catching up!

-Tapas bars, cafés and restaurants are a way of life in Madrid.
+Tapas bars, cafés, and restaurants are a way of life in Madrid.
 Locals live by the combination of walk/stop/eat/repeat, and food and drink always go together (in Madrid tapas come free with drinks– at the traditional places).
 Madrid is a city where weekends are about leisurely lunches and drinks on a terrace and where everyone has a (strong) opinion on their favorite places.

 Of Madrid’s 8,000+ restaurants I’ve only tried a small percentage, and mainly places in the city center (I am constantly exploring new places for my job planning Madrid tapas tours with Devour Tours).
 Therefore, I’ll definitely be revisiting this guide over the years, adding in new discoveries and taking out the ones who didn’t quite make it.